Brian Regan (actor)

-Brian James Regan (born 2 October 1957 in Prescot, Liverpool) is an English actor known for playing Terry Sullivan, one of the lead roles in the Channel 4 soap Brookside, during the 1980s and 1990s.
+Brian James Regan (born 2 October 1957 in Prescot, Lancashire) is an English actor known for playing Terry Sullivan, one of the lead roles in the Channel 4 soap Brookside, during the 1980s and 1990s.
 He has also had small parts in other television series.
+In 1988, he won the Christmas special of Wheel of Fortune (series 1, episode 11).

 On 12 April 2011, Regan was charged with the murder of a doorman in Liverpool and remanded in custody to await trial.
 He was cleared of the murder early the following year but was still imprisoned for nearly five years on a lesser charge.
-He also won the Christmas special of Wheel of Fortune (series 1, episode 11).

 Early life and career

 Regan attended Yew Tree Comprehensive School in Dovecot.
 He trained as an actor at the Liverpool Playhouse and, in addition to his role in Brookside, has also appeared on television in The Bill, Paparazzo and Murphy's Mob.
 He also appeared in the early years of Sky TV's Soccer AM as 'The Cat'.